tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 SQL Server/常见问题/连接与网络_intl_en.md

 1. If the connection to a TencentDB for SQL Server instance from a Windows CVM instance failed:
  - Troubleshoot network problems.
     - Check whether the CVM and TencentDB for SQL Server instances are in the same VPC in the same region.
     - Check security group rules.
-When a database in the security group is accessed from an address not in the security group, you need to [add a corresponding inbound rule](https://intl.cloud.tencent.com/document/product/238/35789) to the security group.
+When a database in the security group is accessed from an address not in the security group, you need to add a corresponding inbound rule to the security group as instructed in [Configuring Security Group](https://intl.cloud.tencent.com/document/product/238/35789).
 Check CVM security groups, internal firewalls, and internal/custom security policies, and open port 1433 for the specified TencentDB instance IP.
     - Check whether the CVM instance can properly connect to the port of the address of the TencentDB for SQL Server instance by running `telnet <connection address> <port number>`.
 If the port can be accessed, the network is normal.
  - Troubleshoot instance problems.
     - If the network is normal, check the instance monitoring information in the console.
 If the instance load is too high or there is no or intermittent monitoring data, the instance is abnormal.

 2. If the connection to a TencentDB for SQL Server instance from a local IDC fails:
  - Troubleshoot network problems.
     - To connect to a TencentDB instance from a local server, you first need to interconnect the local and cloud networks.
-We recommend you use [VPN](https://intl.cloud.tencent.com/document/product/1037), [Direct Connect](https://intl.cloud.tencent.com/document/product/216), or [CCN](https://intl.cloud.tencent.com/document/product/1003/31985) for interconnection, which are more secure and guarantee a low network latency.
+We recommend you use [VPN Connections](https://intl.cloud.tencent.com/document/product/1037), [Direct Connect](https://intl.cloud.tencent.com/document/product/216), or [CCN](https://intl.cloud.tencent.com/document/product/1003/31985) for interconnection, which are more secure and guarantee a low network latency.
     - Check whether the server can properly connect to the port of the address of the TencentDB for SQL Server instance by running `telnet <connection address> <port number>`.
 If the port can be accessed, the network is normal.
     - If telnet fails, the network is disconnected, and you need to check local security group policies and VPC routing configurations, open port 1433 for the specified database IP, and perform online and offline CVM instance connectivity tests.
   - Troubleshoot instance problems.